617076674/Reading-Notes/Spring学习之旅.md

 </bean>
 ```

-You can also define custom qualifier annotations that accept named attributes in addition to ar instead of the simple `value` attribute.
+You can also define custom qualifier annotations that accept named attributes in addition to or instead of the simple `value` attribute.
 If multiple attribute values are then specified on a field of parameter to be autowired, a bean definition must match all such attribute values to be considered an autowire candidate.
 As an example, consider the following annotation definition:

 ```java
 @Target({ElementType.FIELD, ElementType.PARAMETER})